huggingface/dataset-viewer/docs/source/rows.md

 ### Caching

-The images and audio samples are cached by the datasets server temporarily.
+The images and audio samples are cached by the dataset viewer temporarily.
 Internally we empty the cached assets of certain datasets from time to time based on usage.

 If a certain asset is not available, you may have to call `/rows` again.